Gabinou/Codename_FireSaga/ROADMAP.md

 ## Design considerations

-	More details on my thoughts are available on the (developpment blog)[https://averagebear.game.blog/]:
+	More details on my thoughts are available on the (development blog)[https://averagebear.game.blog/]:
 	- Dictatorial veto:
 		1. Permadeath (No exceptions)
 		2. No Phoenix/Casual mode